Bobronium/copium/README.md

 </details>

 If `copium` raises `TypeError` while `copy` does not, see if `pickle.dumps(obj)` works.
 If it doesn't, the fix is easy: make your object comply with pickle protocol.

-If you think copium should not deviate
+> [!NOTE]
+> If this becomes a real blocker for adoption, `copium` might mimic stdlib's behavior in the future releases while still being fast.

 ### Memo handling